Vegan Peanut Butter Cup Cookies

 Salt: A pinch of salt will help round off this cookie.
 This is a typical last ingredient in many cookies.

 Step one: Make your flax egg.
 Grab a small bowl and mix the water and ground flax with a fork until well incorporated.
-Place the bowl into the fridge while you prepare everything else.
+Place the bowl in the fridge while you prepare the rest.

 Step two: In a medium-sized bowl, add the dry ingredients including flour, baking soda, and salt.
 Using a fork or whisk, stir the ingredients together.
-Set this bowl aside.
+Set the bowl aside.

 Step four: Combine the dry into the bowl of wet ingredients and hand mix until everything is incorporated.
 Do not over-mix.
 It is now recommended to cover the dough and chill it in the freezer for 30 minutes before baking.
 However, if you do not have time for this, skip this step and go right to baking.